Job Burnout: Know the signs and how to overcome it

-But regardless of how you started or where you are in your career, you have something in common with everyone else who works for an income each day — the possibility of facing job burnout.
+But regardless of how you started or where you are in your career, you have something in common with everyone else who works for an income each day — the possibility of suffering from job burnout.

-According to David Ballard, co-editor of The Psychologically Healthy Workplace: Building a Win-Win Environment For Organizations and Employees, job burnout is “an extended period of time where the demands being placed on you exceed the resources you have available to deal with the stressors.”
+According to David Ballard, co-editor of The Psychologically Healthy Workplace: Building a Win-Win Environment for Organizations and Employees, job burnout is “an extended period of time where the demands being placed on you exceed the resources you have available to deal with the stressors.”

 But they find ways to deal with the anxiety, tension, and fatigue, enabling recovery from those problematic work situations.

 Job burnout comes on over time.
 It develops when an employee or entrepreneur has persistent work-related stress without the ability to manage it.

-Job Burnout: A Serious Problem for Everyone
+Workplace Burnout: A Serious Problem for Everyone

 The American Psychological Association (APA) conducts an annual survey on stress and consistently finds two of the top stressors in people’s lives are work and money.

-A 2018 Gallup survey supports those findings and reports almost 1 in 4 of the 7,500 full-time employees responding to the survey felt burned out at work all or most of the time.
+A Gallup survey supports those findings and reports almost 1 in 4 of the 7,500 full-time employees responding to the survey felt burned out at work all or most of the time.
 Another 40% of them feel burned out at least some of the time.

 Workplace burnout is a serious problem in need of attention for everyone's benefit – those going to work each day, their coworkers and the company they work for, and even those in their home lives.